 ANIMALS IN CAPE VERDE

 The islands that make up the Cape Verde archipelago are volcanic.
 They were undiscovered until 1456 but not inhabited until 1462.
 No mammals lived on the islands originally.
-The animals now in Cape Verde have either migrated by air, by sea, or were imported by residents and visitors.
+The animals in Cape Verde have either migrated by air, by sea, or were imported by residents and visitors.
+Some of the wildlife in Cape Verde is now considered endemic, having been on the islands for very long periods of time.

 Sea birds such as shearwaters, brown boobys, petrels together with the intriguing frigate bird are also found on the islands.
 The frigate male displays a distinctive bright red pouch below its beak.
 Other birds found exclusively in the country include the Cape Verde barn owl and the Cape Verde sparrow.